rohitharakuni/Airbus_Challenge/README.md

 It is recommended to test this pipeline in a test environment before running it in production.
 Please also make sure that the 'lambda_execution_role' and 'lambda_deployment_bucket' exists and the role should have enough permissions to create and access lambda and s3.

-Deployment of EC2 instance listing to AWS Lambda using Jenkins:-
+Deployment of EC2 instance listing to AWS Lambda using Jenkins:- "file name" -> "Jenkinsfile-lambda_deploy"

 This Jenkinsfile is used to deploy a Python script that lists all available AWS regions and instances in those regions to AWS Lambda using Jenkins.